Ignoring Things¶

 code

-rule you could write to ignore all .csv
+What's the shortest .gitignore rule you could write to ignore all .csv

-?
-Do not ignore the info.txt
+files in result/data/position/gps?
+Do not ignore the info.txt.

 Solution

-will match every file in results/data/position/gps
+Appending results/data/position/gps/*.csv will match every file in results/data/position/gps

-that ends with .csv
+that ends with .csv.

-will not be ignored.
+The file results/data/position/gps/info.txt will not be ignored.

 Ignoring all data Files in the repository

-Let us assume you have many .csv
+Let us assume you have many .csv files in different subdirectories of your repository.

 For example, you might have: